h82258652/windows-uwp.zh-cn/windows-apps-src/maps-and-location/overlay-tiled-images.md

             args.Request.Uri = uri;

             // Notify the app that the custom Uri is ready.
-            // Omit this line also if you don&#39;t have to do something asynchronously. deferral.Complete();
+            // Omit this line also if you don't have to do something asynchronously. deferral.Complete();
         }